 The Beau Brummels “Triangle”

-The Beau Brummels hit it big in the early 60s with their hits “Laugh Laugh” and “Just A Little” which were produced by Sly of the Family Stone!
-Believe it or not, as English as they tried to appear, they were an American rock band hailing from San Fransisco.
+The Beau Brummels hit it big in the early 60s with their hits “Laugh Laugh” and “Just A Little” which were produced by Sly of the Family Stone.
+As English as they tried to appear, they were an American rock band hailing from San Fransisco.

-While I wholeheartedly recommend that you check out their early material, especially a record called From The Vaults, it’s their adventurous and refreshing 1967 Triangle that we are looking at today.
-Sal Valentino is the voice of the Brummels; it’s a vocal with a mix of raw power and vibrato, certainly a very unique voice that matches an almost unclassifiable and surprising album.
-Triangle has everything: it’s a tightly produced country record that came from the rock world, it’s straight and folky yet with psychedelic imagery.
+I wholeheartedly recommend that you check out their early material, especially a record called From The Vaults, but it’s their adventurous and refreshing 1967 Triangle that steals the show.
+Sal Valentino is the voice of the Brummels, a vox of raw power and vibrato, certainly a highly unique voice that matches an almost unclassifiable and surprising album.
+Triangle has everything: it’s a tightly produced country record that is rooted in rock; it’s straight and folky and underlined by psychedelic imagery.

 The production always drew me in on these records.
-By records I mean, if you like this one, you’re in luck because there’s also Bradley’s Barn, a sequel of sorts to Triangle that was recorded in Nashville with some exceptional picking and production.
-Sometimes modern music can sound over produced… almost too tight.
-Bradley’s Barn and Triangle are like that, but in an inviting, interesting way, rather than a putrid, manufactured way.
+By records, I mean, if you like this one, you’re in luck because there’s also Bradley’s Barn, a sequel of sorts to Triangle that was recorded in Nashville with some exceptional picking and production.
+Sometimes modern music can sound over produced – Bradley’s Barn and Triangle are like that, but in an inviting, interesting way, rather than a glossy, manufactured way.

 “The Keeper Of Time”